jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

 \mathcal{V}_{\mathbb{C}}(f(\cdot,\pi^\star)) = \{x\in\mathbb{C}^n \mid f(x,\pi^\star)=0\}
 ```
 and their dimension, where ``\pi^\star`` is defined by the corresponding
-slow-fast separation in `sf_separation`.
+slow-fast separation in `tfpvs`.
 This information is stored using the type `Variety`.
-Note that later have to check manually whether the variety taken in
+Note that we later have to check manually whether the variety taken in
 ``\mathbb{R}^n`` has the same dimension (i.e. if there exists a real
 non-singular point), which then at least locally renders this variety a
 manifold.

 ```@example 1
-tfpvs, varieties = tfpvs_and_varieties(problem)
+tfpvs, varieties = tfpvs_and_varieties(problem);
 ```
 Show the results: All possible slow-fast separation of rates
 ```@example 1